existancepy/bss-macro-py-experimental/docs/features_explaination.md

 ### Direction
 The direction to turn the camera in before gathering.
 The initial direction the macro faces varies from field to field.
 Below is a table of fields and their initial direction.
 It is the same as Natro Macro

-*Note: North is the direction in which the player faces away from the hive*
+*Note: North is the direction where the player faces mountain top*
 | Field | Initial Direction |
 | --- | --- |
 | Sunflower | West |